nomad3k/samples/readme.md

 ## dotnet-basic-adonet

-This is a simple project that implements user management, but without using any ORM.
+This is a simple project that implements user management in C#, but without using any ORM.
 The criteria was to use basic ADO.Net to show an understanding of databases & SQL.

 ## native-javascript